Skip to main content

 The access gate (opt-in)

 The access gate is a single shared bearer token, controlled by the STUDIO_ACCESS_TOKEN environment variable and read at server start.
 A blank or unset value disables the gate entirely.
 When enabled, it is the only authentication on the dashboard, so its design is deliberately conservative.
 Constant-time, length-hiding compare.
 The token is never compared byte-by-byte against the cookie.
 Both sides are SHA-256-hashed to a fixed 32-byte digest first, then compared with a constant-time equality check.
 Hashing first means the comparison neither short-circuits on the first differing byte (a timing oracle) nor leaks the token’s length.
 Case-folded path test (no /API/ bypass).
 Before the gate tests whether a path is an /api/* route, it lowercases the pathname.
 The Express app also sets case-sensitive routing so its matcher and the gate agree.
 Together this closes a bypass where an uppercased /API/settings could resolve to the real handler while slipping past a case-sensitive prefix check.
 The gate folds case itself rather than trusting the host app’s routing configuration.
 Loopback /api/mcp/* exemption.
 A spawned runtime attaches its MCP client to http://127.0.0.1:<port>/api/mcp/* with no cookie, by design, because the runtime’s environment is scrubbed of the access token (see Secrets never reach spawned runtimes).
 The gate therefore lets a request through only when it is both loopback (127.0.0.1, ::1, or ::ffff:127.0.0.1 at the TCP socket) and targets /api/mcp/*.
 A remote client cannot forge a loopback source address on a real TCP handshake, so this is a safe basis for the exemption.
 Every other /api/* route, and any non-loopback /api/mcp/* request, still requires the cookie.
 Token charset validation (fail-loud).
 The token is written raw into a Set-Cookie value and compared raw against the cookie, but percent-decoded on the query path.
 A token containing a cookie delimiter or other unsafe character would corrupt the cookie and silently lock the operator out of every /api/* route with no hint.
 So the gate validates the token against a safe charset ([A-Za-z0-9._~-]).
 If the token contains anything else, the gate logs a warning naming the offending character and disables itself rather than ship a permanent lockout.
-How a token is presented:
+How a token is presented: The same authorization check guards the WebSocket upgrade for the gateway proxy: when the gate is enabled, an upgrade is allowed only if it carries a valid cookie.

 The access gate is a single shared secret; every client that knows the token has full operator access.
 It is the right tool for “lock down a deliberately-exposed single-user dashboard,” not for multi-user authorization.
 There are no per-user accounts, roles, or scopes.